Mat Best

 Mathew Alfred Best is an American internet personality, entrepreneur, and a former United States Army Ranger.
 Best joined the United States Army shortly after graduating high school, eventually serving five deployments with the 2nd Ranger Battalion, before working as a private contractor for the Central Intelligence Agency.
-He operates a popular comedic YouTube channel, has starred in one self-made movie, and published one book, a memoir of his military service.
+He operates a popular comedy-centric YouTube channel, has starred in a self-made movie, and published a best-selling book, a memoir of his military service written with two other authors.
 Best is also a co-founder of Black Rifle Coffee Company.

 Early life

 Best enlisted in the U.S. Army in 2004 at 17, three months after graduating high school.
 His father is a U.S. Marine who served in the Vietnam War, while both of his brothers served in the U.S. Marine Corps during the Iraq War.

 He served five tours with the 2nd Ranger Battalion, four in the Iraq War, and one in Afghanistan.
 After leaving the military he worked as a contractor for the Central Intelligence Agency.